 Back to Insights

-May 2, 2026Michael FinocchiaroCAD/CAE, AI, Simulation, Engineering Software
+May 2, 2026Michael FinocchiaroCAD/CAE, Simulation, AI, Engineering Software, Software Comparison

 The Problem: 90% of engineers still wait hours or days for simulation results.
-Meanwhile, AI-powered alternatives deliver answers in minutes—or prove simulations unnecessary entirely.
+Your CAE software choice determines whether you iterate fast (days to minutes) or stay stuck in legacy timelines (weeks).

 Trend 1: Physics-Informed Neural Networks Replace Traditional Solvers